aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 actions of the Auto Scaling group or you can manage the scaling actions yourself.
 This enables you to effectively use cluster auto scaling.

-The following sample creates two Autoscaling Group Capacity Providers and register them to the cluster.
+The following sample creates two Auto Scaling group capacity providers and register them to the cluster.

 ```ts
 const cluster = new ecs.Cluster(stack, 'Cluster', { vpc });